Differences between BSE vs NSE

 Conclusion

-BSE vs NSE together plays an important role in the growth of the Capital Market.
+BSE vs. NSE together play an important role in the growth of the Capital Market.
 Millions of investors and brokers transact daily basis through both exchanges.
-These stock exchanges are based in Mumbai, India as well as recognized and regulated by the securities and exchange board of India (SEBI).
+The Securities and Exchange Board of India (SEBI) recognizes and regulates the stock exchanges based in Mumbai, India.
 Top trading companies of both BSE vs NSE exchanges include TCS, SBI, ITC, ONGC, HDFC Bank, SunPharma, Reliance Industries Limited, Coal India, ITC Limited, etc.

 Recommended Articles